Morire-Adeniran/Morire-Adeniran/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My Name is Morire Adeniran and I am a Data Analyst,who love turning complex raw data into actionable business insights

+- 🔭 I’m currently extracting insights from an E-commerce data to solve several business problems  across sales,customer behaviour and product performance.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and mastering SQL and Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on project including E-commerce Analysis
-- 📫 How to reach me: ...
+- 📫 How to reach me: morireadeniran@gmail.com

 <!--
 **Morire-Adeniran/Morire-Adeniran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.